WagJag March Guide • Toronto / GTA • Niagara • Ontario • Michelle Milligan •

 - Evening: easy dinner deal (bonus points if it feels fancy)

 Want a structured option that feels like a win for kids and parents?
-CM Dancing with March Break camp dates running from March 16–20, 2026.
-A great pick for families who want full-day fun that’s active, social, and confidence-boosting (plus: the “they’ll sleep tonight” effect is real).
+CM Dancing March Break camp runs March 16–20, 2026.

 The first mild March day hits differently.
 When the sun is out, and everyone suddenly remembers they own a jacket that’s not a parka, it’s time to go outside.